 I love presenting people with new fruit that makes them go wow and their socks going flying off.

-An apple that is dark pink on the inside said definitely will produce that reaction.
+An apple that is light to dark pink on the inside said definitely will produce that reaction.

-I shared a Pink Pearl apple with some old co-workers a little while ago.
+When I first encountered Pink Pearl in 2012, I shared one apple with some co-workers, I worked at a small produce market.
 I love the look of shock and awe on their faces when I sliced open this green-yellow transparent looking apple.
-They were expecting that familiar white color, instead a brilliant red hue was before them.
+They were expecting that familiar white color, instead a brilliant pink hue was before them.
 I think the flavor took them by surprise too, more on that in moment.

 My Experience with this Apple (Rating Scale 1-10)